-Participating Provider: Is the general term used for doctors, nurses, and other people who give you services and care.
-The term also includes hospitals, home health agencies, clinics, and other places that provide health care services; medical health. equipment, mental substance disorder. use intellectual/developmental disability, and long term supports and services.
-They agree to work with the health plan, accept payment and not charge enrollees an extra Participating providers are also called network providers.
+Participating Provider: Is the general term used for doctors, nurses, and other individuals who give you services and care.
+The term also includes hospitals, home health agencies, clinics, and other places that provide health care services; medical equipment, mental health, substance use disorder, intellectual/developmental disability, and long term supports and services.
+They are licensed or certified to provide health care services.
+They agree to work with the health plan, accept payment, and not charge enrollees an extra amount.
+Participating providers are also called network providers.